mohamedtarek02/young-eyes/README.md

 ## About project
-this is a demo project for news, using the animation to display the text during client scrolling.
+This is a demo project for news, using the animation to display the text during client scrolling.
 A responsive and SPA website.

 ## Project setup
 ```